Tyler Sequoia Society: Estate Giving Donor Stories

-To learn how you can support Tyler Arboretum, please contact:
+To learn how you can support Tyler Arboretum with an estate gift, please contact:

-The Wisters specified that their gift be placed in Tyler’s endowment, the annual interest of which helps fund full-time horticulturalist and public relations manager staff positions.
-Their gift also provided essential “seed money” related to the ongoing restoration of the Rhododendron Collection.
+The Wisters designated their gift for Tyler’s endowment, the annual interest of which helps fund horticulture and public relations staff positions.
+Their gift also provided essential “seed money” for the ongoing restoration of the Rhododendron Collection.

-By including Tyler Arboretum in their estate planning, the Wisters have provided an extremely useful and lasting legacy that appropriately reflects their longtime commitment to the Arboretum.
+By including Tyler Arboretum in their estate, the Wisters provided a lasting legacy that truly reflects their long-standing commitment to Tyler.

 Conard and Anne Donnell

-Diversity – one of the Arboretum’s shining features – is what attracted Anne Donnell and her late husband, Conard, to Tyler in the first place.
-It is also why they decided to include Tyler in their estate plans and become a member of the Arboretum’s Sequoia Society.
+Diversity, one of the Arboretum’s strengths, attracted Anne Donnell and her late husband, Conard, to Tyler and is also why they decided to include Tyler in their estate plans.

-“We belonged to numerous gardens in the area, but we really appreciated Tyler’s efforts to attract a diverse audience, and especially school children,” Anne says.
-“It is very important to educate children and help this next generation understand the importance of preserving ecosystems such as those found at Tyler.”
+“We belonged to numerous gardens in the area, but we really appreciated Tyler’s efforts to attract a diverse audience, especially with school children,” Anne says.
+“It is very important to educate children and help the next generation understand the importance of preserving ecosystems like those found at Tyler.”